gungorbasa/Self-Driving-Car---Udacity/CarND-Vehicle-Detection-P5/README.md

 I used Linear-SVM classifier to classify vehicle and non vehicle images.
 I splitted my data into 2 parts.
 I used 80% of data to train 20% of the data for test.
 As a resutl, on the test set, my model achieved %99 percent accuracy.

 ####4.
 Sliding Window and Vehicle Finding
-I specify a region in the image.
-Then used sliding window technique to find all possible windows.
-After that, I used trained classifier to decide if the current window has vehicle or not.
-If there is a vehicle in the window, window is added to our list.
-This procedure can be seen in `FeatureDetection.py` (`slide_window()` and `search_windows()`).
-Below picture show the final windows.
+First, I created a region of interest by cutting image.
+On the original sized image, I remove the top 400 pixels and left 300 pixels of the image.
+The reason is top part of the image contains the horizon there is no road on the left side of the image.
+This helped me to decrease the false positives in my method.
+Also, since the area we are looking is smaller, it made algortihm run faster.
+Roi image can be seen below.
+![Region of Interest][image8]
+After having roi image, all possible windows with size of `64x64` for original image with `32x32` stride size windows calculated.
+![Sliding Window on ROI image][image9]
+Then, for each window in above image, we predict if it is a vehicle image or not.
+If it is a vehicle image, we added to our list and draw end result on the image.
+Below image shows end result for this procedure.

+Also, finding bigger or smaller cars on the image, I resize the whole image with different scalers and use the same size window(`64x64`).
+Even though we are using the same window size and stride, the fact that image size is different will help us to find different size cars.
+In the `P5.ipynb` look at `pipeline()` method.

 ![Detected Vehicles][image5]

 ####5.
 Decreasing False Detection
-To decrease the possibility of false detection, I used heat map method.
-In `FeatureDetection.py` file `add_heat()` and `apply_threshold()` methods are used to create one bounding box for a car.
+To enhance the results and decrease the false-positives, I used heat map method.
+In this method, first I created a zero mask for the image.
+Then for each bounding boxes found on the above algorithm, I increased the pixels on the mask.
+Then, to get better results, I applied a threshold on this mask(For example, if there are less than 2 bounding boxes defined for specific pixel, dont take those pixels and make them zero as well).
+This proedure enhance the algorithm further to decrease the false positive rates.
+This can be seen on below blue image.

+At the end, I used `scipy` `labels` method to create final mask and take this labels as final bounding boxes(this final mask shows high confidence predictions).
+These bounding boxes is drawn on original images.
+In `FeatureDetection.py` file `add_heat()` and `apply_threshold()` methods shows these procedures.

 ![Heat map for above image][image6]
 ![Found rectangles][image7]